mazemasterjs/mazemaster-shared-library/README.md

 ## Change Notes

+### v1.8.2

+- Bot.ts data validation will now report the correct field names when validaton fails
+- Minor tweaks to a couple of other log lines

 ### v1.8.1

 - Added forced type conversion (string -> number) to maze.generate() via a new validateAndSetGenParams(...) method to fix a bug where generated mazes were returning string values for height, width, and challengeLevel.